MAP¶

 Starting a Job with MAP¶

 Running an X window GUI application can be painfully slow when it is launched from a remote system over internet.
 NERSC recommends to use the free NX software because the performance of the X Window-based DDT GUI can be greatly improved.
-Another way to cope with the problem is to use Arm Forge remote client, which will be discussed in the next section.
+Another way to cope with the problem is to use Forge remote client, which will be discussed in the next section.

 You can also start Be sure to log in with an X window forwarding enabled.
 This could mean using the -X